-- 12. The legislation and regulations which embody the UK anti-money laundering regime is contained in the following: - The Proceeds of Crime Act 2002 (POCA), as amended by the Serious Organised Crime and Police Act 2005 (SOCPA) and relevant statutory instruments - The Terrorism Act 2000 (TA 2000), as amended by the Anti-Terrorism Crime and Security Act 2001 (ATCSA) and the Terrorism Act 2006 (TA 2006) and relevant statutory instruments - The Money Laundering Regulations 2007 (2007 Regulations) as amended by the Money Laundering Regulations 2012. - 13.
+- 12. The legislation and regulations which embody the UK anti-money laundering regime and failure to prevent fraud are contained in the following: - The Proceeds of Crime Act 2002 (POCA), as amended by the Serious Organised Crime and Police Act 2005 (SOCPA) and relevant statutory instruments - The Terrorism Act 2000 (TA 2000), as amended by the Anti-Terrorism Crime and Security Act 2001 (ATCSA) and the Terrorism Act 2006 (TA 2006) and relevant statutory instruments - The Money Laundering Regulations 2007 (2007 Regulations) as amended by the Money Laundering Regulations 2012. - The Economic Crime and Corporate Transparency Act 2023, section 199 "failure to prevent fraud" offence. - 13.
 This Code also draws on the Anti-Money Laundering Practical Guidance for Public Service Organisations published by the Chartered Institute of Public Finance and Accountancy (CIPFA).